 Until recently, advisor-client relationships followed a stable template: each would meet once a year and catch up on portfolio performance.
 After, they might chat about buying a new product.
 And that was it.

 A generational earthquake is underway.
-Generation X and Y are taking center stage as boomers retreat into retirement.
+Generation X and Y are increasingly taking center stage as boomers head towards retirement.
 Unless you plan to retire soon yourself, your client base will look very different in ten to fifteen years.
 And that requires embracing a different set of best practices.

-As baby boomer parents pass into retirement, advisors can refresh their book of business by courting this younger cohort.
+As baby boomer parents embrass retirement, advisors can refresh their book of business by courting this younger cohort.
 And a fruitful place to start is where you should have already laid the groundwork: among the children of your existing clients.

 An explosion of FinTech solutions, on top of CRM, social media, smartphones and more — are washing across the financial advice industry in what some are calling a “technological tsunami”.